chrisvanmook/pulitrello/README.md

 - [npm](https://www.npmjs.com/)
 - [bower](http://bower.io/)

-## How to install
-Make sure you have the dependencies described above installed:
 ### NodeJS:
 Go to [nodejs.org](https://nodejs.org/) and download & install NodeJS on your System.

 ### Bower
 Run `npm install -g bower` to install bower globally on your system

+## How to install
-If all the dependencies are installed, please clone this repository. `cd` to the root folder and run `npm install`.
+Make sure you have the dependencies described above installed.
+After this, please clone this repository. `cd` to the root folder and run `npm install`.
 This will install the npm packages and bower dependencies.

 ## Start development environment
 Run `gulp serve` (or alternatively `npm start`) to start the server with your generated webapp.